Introduction to Twitch in After Effects

 Step 8: Amount, speed, and Behaviour are the global adjustments that will be applied to all the operators which are enabled.

 2. Global Adjustments

 - Speed: This value governs the interval of the twitch to happen.
-The less the value the twitch will happen intermittently and lesser in a set time while the more value will make the twitch happen more regularly and the interval between twitch will be reduced.
+The less the value, the twitch will happen intermittently and the lesser in a set time, while the more value will make the twitch happen more regularly, and the interval between twitch will be reduced.